circuitdao/docs/docs/intro.md

 * censorship-resistant
 * immutable, with the exception of certain parameters that can be adjusted by governance

 Governance is conducted fully on-chain via Circuit's governance token [**CRT**](../user-guide/crt-token).
-In particular, **CircuitDAO**, the set of all CRT tokenholders, is a true decentalized autonomous organization without any legal entity behind it.
+In particular, **CircuitDAO**, the set of all CRT token holders, is a true decentralized autonomous organization without any legal entity behind it.

 ### Getting Started